quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm_group.markdown

 ##              19             134             108               5
 ```

-`dfm_group()` identify document-level variables that are the same within groups and keeps them.
+`dfm_group()` identifies document-level variables that are the same within groups and keeps these variables.

 ```r